-In this first of a series of articles on vocal health, I talk to Shannon Torrence, a successful and talented voice actor who has recently struggled with vocal issues.
+In this first series of articles on vocal health, I talk to Shannon Torrence, a successful and talented voice actor who has recently struggled with vocal issues.

 Shannon: After college I was living in Orange County with my parents, with no career plan.
 I was working at a shipping supplies company as a customer service representative doing the, “Office Space” thing.
 My coworkers seemed to enjoy my impersonations of the customers I’d take calls from but other than that, I wasn’t doing any performing.
 One day I was in the break room breaking open my office lunch bag when I happened to notice an ad in the paper for voiceover classes.
 I didn’t even consider that voiceover was a real profession I could get into and get paid to do it, but I thought acting classes would be a fun diversion from the monotony of my clock-in, clock-out existence.
 I got home that afternoon and my mom said to me, “I cut out this ad from the paper today and thought you might be interested.”
 BIG REVEAL: It was THE SAME ad I had taken home from work with me.
 My dad was kind enough to offer to pay for classes as a sort of grad school equivalent, and told me he’d always thought I should be a clown, and I began studying at Del Mar Media Arts in Irvine, found out I had a natural knack for it, eventually moved up to LA, met MJ Lallo who offered to manage me, and an agent followed.

 JMC: What did your career look like before you started having vocal health issues?